Alice in Chains (album): Background

 Alice in Chains was the band's first full-length album to feature bassist Mike Inez (pictured 2019).

-Alice in Chains released their second and breakthrough album, Dirt in September 1992.
+Alice in Chains released their second album, Dirt, which became their commercial breakthrough, in September 1992.
 It entered the top ten of the Billboard 200 in its first week of release.
 During the supporting tour, bassist Mike Starr was fired due to addiction problems, and was replaced by Ozzy Osbourne's live bassist Mike Inez.
-Following the end of that tour, the band decided to take a break from their heavier recordings with Jar of Flies, a largely acoustic extended play.
-Upon its release in January 1994, Jar of Flies bested Dirts peak on the charts, debuting at number one on the Billboard 200.
+Following the tour, the band decided to take a break from their heavy recordings with Jar of Flies, a largely acoustic extended play (EP).
+Upon its release in January 1994, Jar of Flies debuted at number one on the Billboard 200.

 After the release of Jar of Flies, Staley entered rehab for heroin addiction, and drummer Sean Kinney struggled with alcoholism.
-The band had been scheduled to join Metallica's Shit Hits the Sheds Tour during mid-1994, including a stop at Woodstock '94, but while in rehearsal for the tour, Staley arrived to a practice session high.
-Kinney refused to perform with Staley in his condition, and the band eventually decided to cancel all their scheduled dates one day before the start of the tour.
-The band's manager, Susan Silver, released an official statement that the group's live appearances for the foreseeable future had been cancelled due to health issues.
-They were replaced by Candlebox on the tour.
-After the statement was released, the musicians stopped communicating with the press.
-Multiple rumors sprang from the cancellation, including that the band had broken up and that Staley had died from AIDS.
-Though never made official, the band effectively parted ways for the next six months.
+Alice in Chains had been scheduled to join Metallica's Shit Hits the Sheds Tour during mid-1994, including a performance at Woodstock '94, but while in rehearsal for the tour, Staley arrived intoxicated to a practice session.
+Kinney refused to perform with Staley in this condition, and a day before the start of the tour, the band decided to cancel all of their scheduled dates.
+The band's manager, Susan Silver, released an official statement announcing the group's live appearances for the foreseeable future had been canceled due to health issues.
+Alice in Chains were replaced by Candlebox on the tour.
+After this announcement, the musicians stopped communicating with the press.
+Rumors sprang up; some said Alice in Chains had broken up, and others claimed that Staley had died from AIDS.
+Though never made official, the band effectively disbanded for the next six months.